 Laxmi Puja/ Kukur Tihar

 In the night is the celebration of Deusi.
 Children and people in their twenties roam from house to house singing and dancing, asking for the offering of Sel, roti, grains, fruits, and money.
-The houses are lit up until late at night and people enjoy the show from their rooftops.
+The houses lit up until late at night and people enjoy the show from their rooftops.

-The national animal of Nepal- the cow is worshipped with a red tika on their forehead, a garland of flowers on their neck, and several offerings of fodder.
-For an agrarian community like Nepal, cows and oxen can be regarded as the most important animals, which is why this day is celebrated to worship and thank them for their efforts.
+The national animal of Nepal- the cow is worshipped with a red tika on its forehead.
+A garland of flowers on their neck, and several offerings of fodder.
+For an agrarian community like Nepal, cows, and oxen are regarded as the most important animals.
+This’s why this day is celebrated to worship and thank them for their efforts.

-Especially girls roam from one house to another asking for offering and also singing and dancing in their traditional dresses.
+Especially girls roam from one house to another asking for offerings and also singing and dancing in their traditional dresses.
 They ask for an offering of fruits and money singing that they have been sent by King Bali as a symbol of merriment in the festival of lights.

 Before the start of the ceremony, a hard walnut is broken on the door for good luck.
 Sisters revolve around their brothers while making a circle with oil and water.
 There is a saying that even Yamaraj (the god of death) can’t take you away from this circle.
 The brothers and sisters then take turns putting tika on each other and exchanging food.
-Brothers offer their sisters with money offering and gifts and both party exchange packets of fruits, nuts, dry fruits, and spices.
+Brothers offer their sisters money offerings and gifts and both parties exchange packets of fruits, nuts, dry fruits, and spices.

 The gates of Ranipokhari are open on this occasion, for those who don’t have brothers and sisters of their own.
 Strangers come together in the venue and put tika as brothers and sisters, celebrating Bhaitika among themselves and sharing the joy.

 Two of the most celebrated festivals in Nepal of the Hindu community, Dashain and Tihar are the perfect depiction of the rich culture and traditional following in Nepal.
-Celebrating all elements of nature, the festival of Dashain and Tihar are welcomed with warm smiles, crackling laughter and happy hearts in Nepal.
-Visit Nepal this year to celebrate these auspicious occasions and leave with a memory that will remain in your hearts and minds forever.For more details about Festivals in Nepal please Click HERE.
+Celebrating all elements of nature, the festival of Dashain and Tihar is welcomed with warm smiles, crackling laughter, and happy hearts in Nepal.
+As well, Ace vision Treks & Tours public festivals are celebrated in Nepal.